ZamDimon/University-Homeworks/README.md

 This repository contains my homework from _V.N.
 Karazin Kharkiv National University_, **Applied Mathematics** major.

-All homework is written in *Ukrainian* (except for foreign language classes).
+All homework is written in *Ukrainian* (except for foreign language classes and programming classes).

 ## :100: Classes and Scores